KamadoTanjiro-beep/wifiSwitch/README.md

 6. In certain cases, router turns on but internet doesn't works.
 At that time we turn off the router and turn it back on again.
 That facility is also provided in the code, just in case.

 7. You can add a RTC if required (for timer operation, as internet would be off if you use this to turn off router).
 Since, I used a readily available Relay Module which didn't had any RTC, I used one of my ESP in Aquarium project (I'll add link soon) to send time to this module via ESP NOW technology.
+8. It can remember the timer state using SPIFFS memory on ESP8266

 Module I used:<br>
 <img src="https://robu.in/wp-content/uploads/2019/03/314748__00.jpg" alt="chikne97 wifiswitch" width="200" height="200"> <br/>